Chris Banks (poet)

 Chris Banks (born 1970) is a Canadian poet.

-Life
+Biography

-Banks' childhood was spent in the small Ontario towns of Stayner, Sioux Lookout, and Bancroft.
+Born 1970, Banks grew up in Stayner, Sioux Lookout and Bancroft.
 He received a Bachelor of Arts from the University of Guelph, before moving on to complete a Masters of Arts in Creative Writing from Concordia University and later a Bachelor of Education from the University of Western Ontario.
 Banks later began teaching at Bluevale Collegiate Institute in Waterloo, Ontario.

-Works/Books

 Banks' works include a chapbook, Form Letters (2002).
 His first full-length collection, Bonfires, was awarded the Jack Chalmers Award for poetry by the Canadian Authors' Association in 2004.
 Bonfires was also a finalist for the Gerald Lampert Award for best first book of poetry in Canada.
-His most recent collection of poems Deepfake Serenade was published by Nightwood Editions in the fall of 2021.
-He lives in Kitchener, Ontario, where he writes, and teaches at Bluevale Collegiate Institute.
+In 2023, one of his sonnets was published in The Walrus.